tanyalrogers/chaos_GPDD/README.md

 ## Sources

-All new code associated with this project that not covered by another license is licensed under the Apache License.
+All code included in this project that not covered by another license (list below) is licensed under the Apache License.
+Copyright 2022 Tanya L. Rogers, Bethany J. Johnson, and Stephan B. Munch

 ### Redistributed code